 Writing for Forbes, economist Bill Conerly noted that “even a simple recession contingency plan helps businesses act faster and act smarter”.
-Having a plan in place is a key part of risk management and acknowledges the reality that positive market conditions cannot continue indefinitely.
-According to the Suplari survey, nearly one third of surveyed procurement professionals feel unprepared for a recession, even though they foresee one occurring within 12 to 24 months.
+Having a plan in place is a key part of risk management.
+It acknowledges the reality that positive market conditions cannot continue indefinitely.
+According to the Suplari survey, nearly one third of surveyed procurement professionals feel unprepared for a recession.
+However, they foresee one occurring within 12 to 24 months.

 This will mean that the worst effects of a downturn will already begin to bite before you even start work on a plan to deal with it.
-An ability and willingness to move fast makes companies more resilient and more likely to successfully weather economic shock.
+Ability and willingness to move fast make companies more resilient and more likely to successfully weather economic shock.

 Any advice to lay off staff may sound heartless, but regular reviews and cutbacks of the team whenever it becomes larger than required is much better for business (and team morale) than a single massive layoff when a downturn occurs.

-49% of Suplari’s respondents flagged that contract renegotiation would be a key strategy for generating cost savings and mitigating risk in a recession.
+49% of Suplari’s respondents flagged contract renegotiation as the key strategy for generating cost savings and mitigating risk.
 This strategy is used more predominantly by technology/SaaS focused respondents with a more proactive spend culture who can create a significant impact through renegotiations with tech providers.

-A large supplier base is a good idea in terms of generating innovation and mitigating risk, but not ideal in a recession when efficiencies should be sought and contracts are consolidated with single suppliers to generate cost savings.
-Vendor consolidation was flagged by 45% of Suplari’s respondents as a cost-savings strategy in a recession.
+A large supplier base is a good idea in terms of generating innovation and mitigating risk.
+But this isn’t ideal in a recession.
+45% of Suplari’s respondents flagged Vendor consolidation as a cost-savings strategy in a recession.

 More than half of surveyed manufacturers indicated they would delay major project expenditure in a recession.
 Companies that bullishly press ahead with major expenses despite a recession put themselves at risk, although delaying capital spending shouldn’t be executed until it’s certain that a downturn is occurring.
-Approaching capital spend in modular steps enables companies to easily stop individual projects rather than impacting multiple plans across the organization with the delay of one interconnected project.
+Approaching capital spend in modular steps enables companies to stop individual projects.
+This is rather than impacting multiple plans across the organization with the delay of one interconnected project.

 Any professional who has lived through a recession will be familiar with the higher levels of spend scrutiny.
-The Suplari survey revealed that 60% of companies will tighten scrutiny of the travel category, while 50% of retailers will focus on higher scrutiny of PO approval.
+The Suplari survey revealed that 60% of companies will tighten scrutiny of the travel category.
+50% of retailers will focus on higher scrutiny of PO approval however.

-Although teams may be cut back and major projects put on hold, there is a silver lining for procurement in a recession.
-A downturn can provide CPOs with the “burning platform” they’ve been waiting for in order to roll out a key change or transformation.
-CPOs and their teams are also likely to find their influence in the organization grows as a result of a downturn and leadership’s renewed focus on the bottom line.
+Although cut backs may happen, there is a silver lining for procurement in a recession.
+A downturn can provide CPOs with the “burning platform” they’ve been waiting for.
+CPOs and their teams are also likely to find their influence in the organization as a result of a downturn.

 Visit UNA.com to learn more about how a Group Purchasing Organization can help you find cost savings during an economic downturn.